martincostello/openapi-extensions/README.md

     // from the assembly that the Program class is defined in. options.AddXmlComments<Program>();

-    // Add a custom transformations for the descriptions in the OpenAPI document options.DescriptionTransformations.Add((p) => p.ToUpper());
+    // Add a custom transformation for the descriptions in the OpenAPI document options.DescriptionTransformations.Add((p) => p.ToUpper());
 });